 The Eggfinder Mini uses RF modules in the 902-928 MHz ISM band manufactured by Hope RF, model HM-TRP-915.
-They are intended to be used only in the United States.
 These modules have been tested by Hope RF to be compliant with the FCC Part 15 regulations for non-licensed intentional emitters, and as such have been permitted to be imported into the US.
 However, Hope RF (at the time of this document) has not obtained formal certification with the FCC.
 As a hobby kit, designed for educational and experimental purposes, the Eggfinder is considered by the FCC to be "generally exempt" from authorization requirements.
 Nonethless, we have made a good faith attempt to comply with all technical regulations, and you should too by building it exactly as per the instructions, and by using only the antenna on the transmitter module that is included with the kit.